tmhglnd/mercury/docs/05-ring.md

 ring spr3 spreadF(5 0 2)
 // => [0 0.4 0.8 1.2 1.6]

+ring spr4 spread(5 12 0)
+// => [9 7 4 2 0]
 ```

 ## spreadInclusive / spreadInclusiveFloat

 Generate a ring of n-length of evenly spaced values between a starting number up to (and including) the 3th argument.
+Flipping the low and high values results in a descending ring.

 **arguments**
 - {Int+} -> Length of ring